Island Barberry (Berberis pinnata subsp. insularis)

 In collaboration with the Bureau of Land Management and the U.S. Geological Survey, RSABG is part of an effort to develop seed stocks for post-fire habitat restoration in the Mojave Desert.
 The lab is genotyping plants of some key Mojave plant species using RADseq methods for use in a landscape model for identifying species-specific seed transfer zones.
 This project is part of the National Seed Strategy for Restoration and Rehabilitation.

 Two laboratories (the Laboratory of Molecular Systematics & Evolution and the Laboratory of Plant Anatomy & Morphology) are available for use by both resident and visiting scientists.
 The molecular lab is well equipped for diverse molecular approaches, including DNA sequencing and DNA sample preparation for NextGen sequencing.
 The Laboratory of Plant Anatomy & Morphology is likewise well equipped, including a wet lab and equipment for producing permanent microscope slides, research-quality microscopes and imaging equipment, a new Hitachi SU3500 scanning electron microscope, and software for morphometrics analysis of plant images.
 Information on DNA sequencing can be found here.
-For genotyping or other molecular or anatomical studies, please contact Loraine Washburn.
+For genotyping or other molecular or anatomical studies, please contact our laboratory manager.

 DNA Sequencing and Genotyping